Heat Illness Prevention

 Webinars to help you beat the heat

 Heat illness is deadly.
-In fact, each year thousands of outdoor workers succumb to heat exposure.
+In fact, each year thousands of workers succumb to heat exposure.
+Now that it is starting to heat up, safety is essential for your outdoor workers!
 The good news is heat illnesses and related deaths are preventable.

 When it comes to heat, indoor workers can face the same hazards as outdoor workers.
 Summer temperatures are exacerbated by inadequate ventilation and equipment generating heat.
 Customers in such industries as machine shops, foundries, packing houses, etc., who have workplaces reaching above 80° will find this webinar beneficial.